12.17.2010

 All of this creativity really got my juices flowing.
 I think both Meg and I both were dying to get our hands on a house and decorate.
 Maybe we'll have to do that sometime over a glass of wine!
 The possibilities are really endless.

-In case you are interested, here are some other parties I have hosted:
+In case you are interested, check out these other parties I have hosted!

 Have you done a gingerbread party?
 What worked and didn't work?